savaughn/pokerom-trader/readme.md

 Download the latest release from the [releases page](https://github.com/savaughn/pokerom-trader/releases).

-Default saves folder is located ~/Library/PokeromTrader/saves.
+Default saves folder is located ~/Library/PokeromTrader/saves on OSX and ~/.pokeromtrader/ in linux.
 You can change this in the settings menu.

 To execute, right click PokeromTrader.app and select "Open" to bypass the MacOS security warning.